binaryphile/binaryphile.github.io/_posts/2018-08-04-approach-bash-like-a-developer-part-8-support-library.md

 With this arrangement, *hello_world* can focus on what it does without distraction.

-For its part, the support library can supply the same functionality for all of our projects.
+For its part, the support library can supply its functionality for all of our projects.
 All that is required is a copy of the file and the *source* statement at the top of the script.

 One benefit of this method of sourcing is that you can symlink to